shinra-electric/Stratagus-Data-Extractor-Script/README.md

 - The default application that is used to open the script might be set to a text editor.
 Change the default application by selecting the script and using `Command+I` to open the `Get Info` window (or right-click and select from the context menu).
 Under the `Open With:` section, if Terminal is not selected choose `Other`, enable `All Applications` and navigate to `/Applications/Utilities/Terminal`.
 It should now open by double-clicking it.<br>

 - The script was written for the `Zsh` shell environment.
-If run from the command line, use `zsh build_rpcs3.sh`.
-The script will not work properly using `sh build_rpcs3.sh`.
+If run from the command line, use `zsh Extractor\ script.sh`.
+The script will not work properly using `sh Extractor\ script.sh`.

 - If you have done the above steps and nothing happens when you run it, you may need to give it executable permissions.
-In Terminal, use the `cd` command to navigate to where the script is and enter `chmod +x build_rpcs3.sh`. <br>
+In Terminal, use the `cd` command to navigate to where the script is and enter `chmod +x Extractor\ script.sh`. <br>

 Note that the script will perform all actions in the same folder you run it from (likely your `Downloads` folder), so you may need to give it permission for this, or move it somewhere else.